fglaeser/Quartz.Extensions.DependencyInjection/README.md

     }
 ```

-As default before the schedule start the lib will ensure that the tables are created (the tables_sqlite.sql file from the Quartz.Net repo is embedded).
+As default before the schedule starts the lib will ensure that the tables are created (the [`tables_sqlite.sql`](https://github.com/quartznet/quartznet/blob/master/database/tables/tables_sqlite.sql) file from the Quartz.Net repo is embedded).
 You can control this behavior with the `ensureDatabaseIsCreated` parameter in the `UseSqlite` method:

 ```csharp